 A Country on Fire

-As fire conditions intensified in Northern California, U.S. Drought Monitor, a weekly update compiled by several federal agencies, said 75% of California is experiencing drought-like conditions.
-Wildfires have burned across a dozen states, where more than 100 large fires burned more than 5 million acres.
-Some 9,600 fires in the state have scorched more than four million acres of land in California, displaced tens of thousands of people and caused the deaths of dozens of individuals while destroying more than 10,400 structures.
-Although the worst of fire season should be officially over, new fires continue to break out.
+In 2020, the US experienced a record number of wildfires; more than 50,000 wildfires burned 8.8 million acres, consuming more than 2 million acres beyond the 10-year average and nearly double the wildfires in 2019.
+As fire conditions intensified in Northern California, U.S. Drought Monitor, a weekly update compiled by several federal agencies, said 75% of California was experiencing drought-like conditions.
+Wildfires burned across a dozen states, where more than 100 large fires burned more than 5 million acres.
+Some 9,600 fires in the state scorched more than four million acres of land in California, displaced tens of thousands of people and caused the deaths of dozens of individuals while destroying more than 10,400 structures.
+Even beyond the official end of fire season, new fires continued to break out.
 The Airport Fire started on December 1 in Riverside county and burned 1,087 acres, before being contained.
 The Bond Fire started on December 2 in Orange county and burned 7,375 acres.
-Major fires in California that have been previously contained: the CZU /Lightning Complex (San Mateo, Santa Cruz counties); the LNU Lightning Complex (Lake, Sonoma, Napa, Solano counties); and the SCU Lightning Complex (Alameda, Contra Costa, Santa Clara counties).
+Major fires in California that had been previously contained: the CZU /Lightning Complex (San Mateo, Santa Cruz counties); the LNU Lightning Complex (Lake, Sonoma, Napa, Solano counties); and the SCU Lightning Complex (Alameda, Contra Costa, Santa Clara counties).
 The August Complex Fire, the largest in California’s history, consumed more than 817,000 acres.
 The Glass Fire destroyed wineries and many homes in Napa Valley.
 Another fire, the Bobcat fire raged in Los Angles County.